RuofengX/pyxy/README.md

 ## Before you run

 ### Key
 There is an AES key using by both client and server.
-You must create a key file before everything run.
-A key file must be allocated in this program directory, and named `key`.
-The key file must be a plain text file, and only contain the key string.
-Key string is a 32-byte string, and it's a hex string.

-For example, if you want to use a key string `12345678901234567890123456789012`, you should create a file named `key` in this program directory, and write the following content into it: `12345678901234567890123456789012`
-With no space or newline.

-This key file will be used to create a `Key` object in module `SafeBlock`, you could check if you want to.
+If you don't have a key file, running `server.py` will generate one.
+You should copy that file from server to you local device.

 ### TLS Certificate